 - collaborative, so your team can pick tasks, make updates, provide feedback, and more

 - simple to use so you don’t end up spending too much time on the software

-- equipped with functionalities that meet your requirements
+- free project management tool equipped with all the marketing functionalities that meet your requirements

 An editorial calendar is a long-term outline of where your content is headed.
 And so, to ensure you can track, measure, and keep an eye on what’s working or not, you need several key data points such as: